valera-rozuvan/lambda-math/README.md

 console.log(λ[2].number); // 11
 ```

-Last, but not least, you can chain any number of calls to `λ`, and this will not have any affect on your program:
+You can also chain any number of calls to `λ`, and this will not have any affect on your program:

 ```
 λ(add, [1, 2])